LanceMaverick/skybeard-2/README.md

 ## Running Skybeard

-To run skybeard define your key in the environment variable `$tg_bot_token` and run `main.py`. this can be done easily e.g.:
+To run skybeard define your key in the environment variable `$TG_BOT_TOKEN` and run `main.py`. this can be done easily e.g.:

     TG_BOT_TOKEN=99121185:RUE-UAa7dsEaagAKkysPDjqa2X7KxX48e ./main.py